berlotto/repool/README.md

 Installation
 ------------

-`repool` is available as a python library on [Pypi](https://pypi.python.org/pypi/repool).
-Installation is very simple using pip :
+Original `repool` is available as a python library on [Pypi](https://pypi.python.org/pypi/repool).
+Installation is very simple using pip, but this version is only with the folowing command :

-    $ pip install repool
+    $ pip install -e git+https://github.com/berlotto/repool.git#egg=repool

 This will install `repool` as well as `rethinkdb` dependency.